jtanisha-ee/sangeetdhwani/README.md

 # sangeetdhwani
-This is for the publishing system for the website www.sangeetdhwani.org
+This is for the publishing system for the website www.sangeetdhwani.org and sangeetdhwani.org